 As a British Overseas Territory, Cayman has a political system based on representative democracy.
-The Islands have a unicameral legislative assembly, and elections are held every four years to choose representatives for the 19-member Legislative Assembly.
+The Islands have a unicameral legislative assembly, and elections are held every four years to choose representatives for the 19-member House of Parliament.

-Cayman Islands citizens aged 18 and above have the right to vote, and the voting process follows typical democratic security measures and principles.
-Residents elect representatives to address local issues, manage public services, and make decisions on behalf of the community.
+Cayman Islands citizens aged 18 and above have the right to vote, and the voting process is typical of many democratic nations.
+Cayman has a 'One Man, One Vote' electoral system and residents elect representatives to address issues in their district, manage public services, and make decisions on behalf of the community.
 It's important to note that electoral processes and regulations may evolve, so it's advisable to check for the latest information on official government platforms.

 On This Page